veudal/MapDiscovery/README.md

 # MapDiscovery
 Discover a random generated terrain while walking through with W,A,S,D in a console

+# Features

+- Colored terrain
+- Support to move by scrolling in the direction
+- Dimensions can be entered by the user
+- 'R' will reset the program
+- Player is highlighted

+# NOTE

+DOES NOT WORK PROPERLY IN TERMINAL ONLY SUCESSFULLY TESTED IN COMMAND PROMPT!

 # Images

 ## Example of undiscoverd map (at the beginning)